swfiua/blume/doc/anpftu/five.rst

 Often there is a lot of work to do to explain why something in mathematics is interesting.
 And sometimes that work throws some insight along the way that proves to be essential to the deeper understanding.
+Accounts which shy away from mathematical details struggle to convey such insights.

-And then those somethings where examples are abundant, but the fear is that their may be a counter example.
+And then those somethings where examples are abundant, but the fear is that there may be a counter example.
 Like the zeroes of Dr Riemann.

-[editor: fill this in later...]

 Kaluza-Klein
 ============